On the weight lifting property for localizations of triangulated categories: Preliminaries

 \begin{rema} 1.
-A simple (and yet quite useful) example of a weight structure comes from the stupid filtration on $K^b(B)$ for an arbitrary additive category $B$.
-In this case $K^b(B)_{w\le 0}$ (resp. $K^b(B)_{w\ge 0}$) will be the class of complexes that are homotopy equivalent to complexes concentrated in degrees $\ge 0$ (resp. $\le 0$).
+A simple (and yet quite useful) example of a weight structure comes from the stupid filtration on the triangulated categories $K^b(B)\subset K(B)$ for an arbitrary additive category $B$; see Remark 1.2.3(1) of \cite{bonspkar} for more detail.